hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 4 3 3 1 4 2 8
-Weapons/Armour: The Captain can be armed with weapons and armour chosen from the Tilean Equipment list.
+Weapons/Armor: The Captain can be armed with weapons and armor chosen from the Tilean Equipment list.
 Skills: The Tilean Captain may choose from Combat, Shooting, Academic, Strength, and Speed, when he gains a new skill.